terrificjesse/applications/README.md

 ## Requirements

-1. Install the recommended VS Code extensions (see ./vscode/extensions.json) (strongly recommend the TOML formatter) or the appropriate alternatives for your editor.
+1. Install the recommended VS Code extensions (also visible in `.vscode/extensions.json`) or the appropriate alternatives for your editor.

 2. Observe the required schema format in `meta/projects.schema.json`, and use the existing files in `projects/` as references.